All releases are available from the GitHub Releases Page.

 cocotb.xunit_reporter.Filehas been removed. (#2200)

-The outdated “ping” example has been removed from the documentation and repo. (#2232)
+The outdated “ping” example has been removed from the documentation and repository. (#2232)

 The access modes of many interfaces in the cocotb core libraries were re-evaluated.
 Some interfaces that were previously public are now private and vice versa.
 Accessing the methods through their old name will create a